-Weather can be difficult to predict, especially on waterways, but good forecasting can help ships and their crews navigate and make decisions that reduce risks.
-Bad weather can cause ships and boats to capsize, to run aground, or to collide with other ships or objects.
-Knowing what kind of weather is coming is extremely important in making maritime activities safer.
+Weather can be challenging to predict, especially on waterways, but good forecasting can help ships and their crews navigate and make decisions that reduce risks.
+Bad weather can cause vessels to capsize, run aground, or collide with other ships or objects.
+Maritime weather forecasting is extremely important in making maritime jobs safer.

 Get Matched with a Leading Maritime Attorney in Your Area

 - Find the leading maritime lawyers in your area

 - Discover how to get compensation as fast as possible